Sailing event cancellations continue

 The 2020 Finn Gold Cup scheduled for May is postponed.
 A date in early-mid October in Mallorca is a possibility.

-The British Classic YC has announced that British Classic Week has been cancelled.
+The British Classic YC has announced that the 2020 British Classic Week has been cancelled.

 The next British Classic Week, is scheduled to be held at Cowes in July 2021.

 The 2020 Cadet class European Championship at Fraglia Vela Riva, scheduled for July/August 2020 is cancelled.